-Ariège is certainly the destination that still contains the most secrets, mystical places, villages, and especially castles linked to Catharism.
-THE Cathar castles, bastions of rebellion, of resistance to the Catholic Church, are exceptional places to explore in Ariège!
+Ariège is certainly the destination that still contains the most secrets, mystical places, villages, and especially castles linked to Catharism the Cathar castles, bastions of rebellion, of resistance to the Catholic Church, are exceptional places to explore in Ariège!

 After Carcassonne, Puivert, Peyrepertuse, discover the Castle of Foix, Roquefixade, Montaillou, Lordat, Montségur !